david942j/one_gadget/README.md

 ```

-Pass an ELF file as the argument, OneGadget takes all GOT functions for processing.
+Pass an ELF file as the argument, OneGadget will take all GOT functions for processing.
 ```bash
 $ one_gadget /lib/x86_64-linux-gnu/libc.so.6 --near spec/data/test_near_file.elf --raw
 # [OneGadget] Gadgets near exit(0x43120):